Home

 Bipolar and "talk" therapy

-Please see our more detailed discussion of the various "talk" therpies / psychotherapies for bipolar disorder at Bipolar Therapy Treatment.
-This includes descriptions of ten therapies such as Cognitive Behavior Therapy (CBT), Interpersonal and Social Rhythm Therapy (IPSRT), Functional Training and so forth, as well as personal information on my favorite bipolar disorder amnagement tools, and what has WORKED for me.
+This includes descriptions of ten therapies such as Cognitive Behavior Therapy (CBT), Interpersonal and Social Rhythm Therapy (IPSRT), Functional Training and so forth, as well as personal information on my favorite bipolar disorder management tools, and what has WORKED for me.

 New treatments for bipolar